Kuvrot/Tlatoani/CONTRIBUTING.md

 ### This are some rules made in order to maintain the project coherent.

+#### Copyright notice
+If your contribution it's artistic, make sure that is your own work, public domain work.
+If it is under CC Attribution then you must give the proper Credit.

 #### Coding
 * All variables must named in CamelCase style. with variables starting with lowerCase letters, and methods and classes with upper case letters.
 * Always give preference to optimization and performance.